lucentminds/vue-bootstrap-flash-notifications/README.md

 import 'bootstrap/dist/css/bootstrap.css';

 // Import plugin.
-import VueBootstrapFlashNotification from 'vue-bootstrap-flash-notification';
+import VueBootstrapFlashNotifications from 'vue-bootstrap-flash-notifications';

 // Use plugin.
-Vue.use(VueBootstrapFlashNotification);
+Vue.use(VueBootstrapFlashNotifications);
 ```

 Add the tag wherever you want to see the flash notifications.